i2000s/en/_posts/2017-05-24-using-git-to-collaborate-with-people-who-dont-use-git.md

 One can also use `foreach [--recursive] <command>` controller for the `git submodule` command to recursively apply a repeated command to all submodules in a main repo.
 More `submodule` options can be found in the latest [official git document](https://git-scm.com/docs/git-submodule).

-Problems with different versions of JabRef:
+Problems with different versions of JabRef
 ==========================================
-Even though I use a dedicated Git repository to centralize all of my bibliography entries (here, it is called `Archive` and only contains a single bibtex file), it might corrupted if people different versions of BiBTeX editors to view it.
+Even though I use a dedicated Git repository to centralize all of my bibliography entries (here, it is called `Archive` and only contains a single bibtex file), it might be corrupted if people use different versions of BiBTeX editors to view the BibTex file and commit the changes.
-For this reason, I recommend everyone to use [JabRef](https://jabref.org) to edit and view the BiBTeX file.
+For this reason, I recommend everyone to use [JabRef](https://jabref.org) at the same version (v3.x and v4.x should have the same effect) to edit and view the BiBTeX file.

-Even though, there are still some formatting problems in using different versions of JabRef in using version-control systems.
-It would be nice to let files always read by the latest version of JabRef (v3.x) for compatibility of formatting.
-In the mean time, following a few recommendations may help in decreasing the number changes if different software or versions of JabRef have to be used between collaborator.
+In the mean time, following a few recommendations may help in decreasing the number of troubles if different versions of JabRef have to be used among collaborator.
 See [these database setting for JabRef](http://help.jabref.org/en/SharedBibFile), for example.
 Alternatively, there are some tools as illustrated on [Stackexchange](http://unix.stackexchange.com/questions/31266/how-to-sort-by-whatever-key-bibtex-entries-in-bib-file) to sort out bibtex entries if other bibliography management software like Mendeley is used.

 A small trick: Cleaning up loose objects in Git repositories
 ============================================================
-Sometimes, Git might remind you that you have too many loose objects in your repo as the number of commits creases.
+Sometimes, Git may remind you that you have too many loose objects in your repo as the number of commits increases.
 To compress those objects, you can run
 ```
 git gc --aggressive
 ```
-More can be found from the [git docs](https://git-scm.com/docs/git-gc).
+More details can be found from the [git docs](https://git-scm.com/docs/git-gc).